InfolabAI/gemini-cli-mcp/README_EN.md

 ╰───────────────────────────────────────────────────╯

-> gemini 로 gemini_mcp_server.py 요약 분석 진행해
+> Analyze gemini_mcp_server.py file using gemini

 ● I'll analyze the gemini_mcp_server.py file using the Gemini MCP server to provide a summary.

-● gemini-mcp-server:run_gemini (MCP)(prompt: "이 Python 파일의 주요 기능과 구조를 한국어로 요약해주세요. 클래스, 함수, 주요 로직을 포함해서 분석해주세요.", file_dir_url_path:
+● gemini-mcp-server:run_gemini (MCP)(prompt: "Please summarize the main functions and structure of this Python file.
+Include classes, functions, and key logic.", file_dir_url_path:
                                     "gemini_mcp_server.py")
   ⎿ {
-    "result": "This Python file (`gemini_mcp_server.py`) serves as a wrapper to call the Gemini CLI tool externally through an MCP (Multi-Agent Communication Protocol) server..."
+    "result": "This Python file (`gemini_mcp_server.py`) serves as a wrapper to call the Gemini CLI tool externally through an MCP (Multi-Agent Communication Protocol) server.
+It uses FastMCP framework to initialize an MCP server instance and provides a `run_gemini` function as a tool that can be called externally through the MCP server..."
     }
 ```

 - Final output from Claude Code using Gemini's response

 ```
 ● gemini_mcp_server.py is a file that wraps Gemini CLI as an MCP server.
 It uses the FastMCP framework to provide the run_gemini tool, receives prompts and file paths, executes Gemini CLI, and returns results.
-It includes 60-second timeout and error handling.
+It includes 360-second timeout and error handling.
 ```

 ## 📚 Learning Guide